shajianf/BConMultiplex/README.md

 We aim to see if the important nodes illustrate good resistance against changing their states, how much does the density of the active nodes gets changed?

+I plot my result by matplotlib in python.

 I usually try to my code get easy to learn more:)